 This isn't in the core of Laravel 8, but was such a big announcement I couldn't just ignore it!
 It is a huge addition that deserves it's own post, but I'll try to summarise the best I can!

-Previous versions of Laravel had a package called laravel/ui whcih provided basic authentication scaffolding - giving you the front (Vue & Bootstrap 4) & back end code for a fully working login system for your application.
+Previous versions of Laravel had a package called laravel/ui which provided basic authentication scaffolding - giving you the front (Vue & Bootstrap 4) & back end code for a fully working login system for your application.

 It's now time to say hello to Laravel JetStream - a new open source package for Laravel 8 to give you an even bigger head start with your applications.